 Undergraduate and graduate students at UC San Diego can receive coverage through the UC system-wide insurance plan.
 The benefit structure is tremendous - all primary care visits, routine immunizations and lab tests at Student Health are completely covered by the plan.
 This means that your student will have no out-of-pocket costs for appointments, labwork or routine immunizations obtained at Student Health Services.

 Compare that to the cost for a visit with a doctor or nurse practitioner, labs and immunizations for a student without SHIP which can easily exceed $100.
-This plan also provides up to 100% coverage for students who are referred to UCSD Medical Center specialists and facilities after their plan year deductible and applicable co-pays.
+This plan also provides up to 90% coverage for students who are referred to UCSD Medical Center specialists and facilities with no annual deductible.
+Co-pays and coinsurance do apply.

 Students who waive out of UC SHIP can reduce the cost of using SHS by purchasing RAFT.
 For just $50.00 per quarter, RAFT gives waived students the convenience of care on-campus at SHS throughout the academic quarters (summer excluded).
 RAFT provides scheduled visits, in-house laboratory services and x-ray services at no additional cost when rendered at UCSD SHS.

-Quarterly premiums are only $484.00 for undergraduates and $957.00 for graduate students.
+Quarterly premiums are only $544.00 for undergraduates and $1067.00 for graduate students.
 Remember that your student will be automatically enrolled in UC SHIP unless they waive out.
-The waiver deadline is September 20, 2013.
+There is a waiver deadline each quarter (read more here).
 For more information about plan benefits, fees and the waiver procedure, please visit the SHS Insurance Page.

 Meningitis: The CDC recently updated recommendations to include a booster shot to protect from infection.
 While meningococcal meningitis is rare, it is very serious and can be fatal.
 We strongly recommend that your student be immunized.
 If your student was vaccinated once before age 16, and they are currently 21 or younger, the recommendation is to receive a booster.
 For more information, visit the CDC Web site.